jundalisay/superb/content/en/social/economics/principles/intro/chapter-03.md

 ---
-heading: "Chapter 3 of the Introductory Chapter"
+heading: "Chapter 3 of the Introductory Part"
 title: "The Metaphysics of Value"
 linkTitle: Chapter 3
 heading: Nominal, Real, Natural, Market Prices